PSUmodeling/Cycles/docs/index.md

 # Cycles: An Agroecosystems Simulation Model
 # *User Reference Guide*

-Prepared by Charles White, Yuning Shi, and Armen Kemanian
+Prepared by Charles M. White, Yuning Shi, and Armen R. Kemanian

 ## Contents
 [Introduction to Using Cycles](#introduction-to-using-cycles)